ordbogen/bitwarden-ansible/README.md

 ## Platforms

-Developed and test on Debian 10.
+Developed and tested on Debian 10.
 Should work with any Linux platform with docker and python3.

 Ansible used is 2.8, but also lower versions could be sufficient.